CarletonComputerScienceSociety/website/content/resources/faqs/contact-for-registration-help.md

 summary: "Contact the academic advisors at scs.ug.advisor@carleton.ca"
 contributors:
 - Riley Lutz
-- Aditya "Jacc" Padmakar
+- Jacc Padmakar
 sources:
   - name: Registration Guide
     link: https://carleton.ca/registration/
 related:
 -
 ---
 Academic Advisors with the School of Computer Science are your main point of contact for questions about course selection, your degree requirements, reduced course loads, and more.
-You can reach them at scs.ug.advisor@carleton.ca.
+You can reach them at **scs.ug.advisor@carleton.ca.**

-For help with the registration process, check out [this guide](https://carleton.ca/registration/) [1] or contact the Registrar’s Office at registrar@carleton.ca or call 613-520-3500 during business hours.
+For help with the registration process, check out [this guide](https://carleton.ca/registration/).
+You can also contact the Registrar’s Office at **registrar@carleton.ca**, or call 613-520-3500 during business hours.